AngelicaIseni/ifood2019-supervised-vs-selfsupervised/README.md

 Fine-grained food classification on the [iFood-2019](https://www.kaggle.com/c/ifood-2019-fgvc6) dataset (251 classes, ~118K training images), comparing three custom convolutional networks trained from scratch and via transfer learning against two self-supervised pretraining strategies (colorization and SimCLR-style contrastive learning), all under a 10M-parameter budget.

-Exam project for *Machine Learning for Modelling: Supervised Learning*, University of Milano-Bicocca, A.Y.
-2025/26.

 ## Overview

 We train and compare five encoders on the same food classification task:

-- **Base net** — a plain 5-block CNN (1.04M params), trained from scratch
+- **Base net** : a plain 5-block CNN (1.04M params), trained from scratch
-- **Medium net** — a residual CNN (5.03M params), trained from scratch, tested with dropout 0.3 and 0.5
+- **Medium net** : a residual CNN (5.03M params), trained from scratch, tested with dropout 0.3 and 0.5
-- **Complex net** — EfficientNet-B0 pretrained on ImageNet (4.33M params), fine-tuned on the last blocks
+- **Complex net** : EfficientNet-B0 pretrained on ImageNet (4.33M params), fine-tuned on the last blocks
-- **Colorization encoder** — the medium net encoder, pretrained without labels to predict color from grayscale images
+- **Colorization encoder** : the medium net encoder, pretrained without labels to predict color from grayscale images
-- **Contrastive encoder** — the medium net encoder, pretrained without labels with a SimCLR-style contrastive loss
+- **Contrastive encoder** : the medium net encoder, pretrained without labels with a SimCLR-style contrastive loss

 The self-supervised encoders are frozen after pretraining and evaluated with linear and k-NN probes, to see how much class information a label-free representation captures on its own.